This website is run by Wigan Council. We want as many people as possible to be able to use this website on a variety of devices.

 - Councillor and Committee Reports, Appendices, Agendas, Minutes and Decision Notices - Democratic Services have improved their reporting templates to ensure that they meet accessibility standards.
 So all new documents from 23rd September 2020 will be compliant

 - Borough Life - an accessible version is expected from the Winter edition 2020 onwards.

 We cannot guarantee accessibility standards with third party applications.

 Accessibility regulations will form part of future procurement requirements.

 Some of our online forms are provided by third party suppliers.
-We are currently reviewing these forms and working with suppliers to improve accessibility by September 2020 or on renewal of their contract if sooner.
+We have purchased a new form package and will be replacing all forms which do not meet accessibility standards.
+We aim to complete this work by the end of 2021 or on renewal of their contract if sooner.

 Content that’s not within the scope of the accessibility regulations

 PDFs and other documents